zimcke/moodle-availability_relativecompletion/README.md

 The availability restrictions will have no effect when there is currently no previous activity or section.
 As with all availability restrictions relative completion can be combined with other criteria.

-This plugin is an abstraction of the availability_completion plugin (developed by the Open University) that is now part of Moodles core's functionality.
+This plugin is an abstraction of the availability_completion plugin (developed by the Open University) that is now part the Moodles core functionality.

 ## Examples